Lily Pérez: Senator

 In December 2009, she was elected senator on behalf of RN, for the Valparaíso Cordillera Region (Constituency 5) with the first majority within the Coalition for Change.
 She was a member of the housing and urban planning commissions, and presided over the commission on human rights, nationality, and citizenship.

 In 2013, she became the spokesperson for presidential candidate Evelyn Matthei.

 On 16 January 2014, she resigned from her membership in RN, accusing its board of directors, headed by Carlos Larraín, of "intolerance, classism, and personalism."
 Later that year, she joined the Amplitude political movement, and was elected president of its national board in June 2016.

 As a senator, she was involved in the passage of legislation relating to discrimination, such as the Zamudio Law and the Law Against Incitement to Violence.
 She is a supporter of abortion on three grounds - when the mother's life is at risk, when the fetus will not survive the pregnancy, and in the case of rape.

+Personal life

+Pérez is married to the lawyer Miguel Bauzá and has two children from her first marriage, as well as five stepdaughters.
+In 2010, she became the victim of a Neo-Nazi attack in Viña del Mar, but she escaped without serious injuries.
+In March 2011, she experienced an episode of viral trigeminal neuralgia, which resulted in temporary facial paralysis.
+She received treatment for this condition at the Clínica Alemana de Santiago.